 Navios trades FFAs as economic hedges to cover the exposure in freight rates.
 During 2006 certain FFAs relating to specific vessels and specific periods in which the vessels had no employment initially qualified for hedge accounting treatment.
-FFAs initially qualifying for hedge accounting, where the vessel is identifiable and the FFA trade is performed to specifically cover the vessel's exposure on the freight market for a specific period, have been allocated to the respective vessels.
+FFAs initially qualifying for hedge accounting the vessel is identifiable and the FFA trade is performed to specifically cover the vessel's exposure on the freight market for a specific period, have been allocated to the respective vessels.
 In the predecessor combined financial statements, hedge accounting has been allocated and reflected based on the fact that two of the vessels of the Company qualified for hedge accounting.

-For FFAs that initially qualified for hedge accounting the changes in fair values of the effective portion representing unrealized gains or losses are recorded in "Accumulated Other Comprehensive Income/(Loss)" in the statement of changes in owner's net investment and comprehensive income/(Loss), while the unrealized gains or losses of the FFAs no longer qualify for hedge accounting together with the ineffective portion of ones qualified for hedge accounting (\$0 for the six months ended June 30, 2007 and \$0.5 million loss for the six month period ended June 30, 2006) are recorded in the predecessor combined statement of operations under "Gain/(Loss) on Forward Freight Agreements".
-The gains/(losses) included in "Accumulated Other Comprehensive Income/(Loss)" are being reclassified to earnings under "Revenue" in the predecessor combined statement of operations under "Gain/(Loss) on Forward Freight Agreements".
-The gains/(losses) included in "Accumulated Other Comprehensive Income/(Loss)" are being reclassified to earnings under "Revenue" in the predecessor combined statement of operations the hedged forecasted transaction affects earnings.
+For FFAs that initially qualified for hedge accounting the changes in fair values of the effective portion representing unrealized gains or losses are recorded in "Accumulated Other Comprehensive Income/(Loss)" in the statement of changes in owner's net investment and comprehensive income/(loss), while the unrealized gains or losses of the FFAs no longer qualify for hedge accounting together with the ineffective portion of ones qualified for hedge accounting (\$0 for the six months ended June 30, 2007 and \$0.5 million loss for the six month period ended June 30, 2006) are recorded in the predecessor combined statement of operations under "Gain/(Loss) on Forward Freight Agreements".
+The gains/(losses) included in "Accumulated Other Comprehensive Income/(Loss)" are being reclassified to earnings under "Revenue" in the predecessor combined statement of operations in the same period or periods during which the hedged forecasted transaction affects earnings.
 The reclassification to earnings extended until December 31, 2006, depending on the period or periods during which the hedged forecasted transaction affects earnings.
+The reclassification to earnings extended until December 31, 2006, depending on the period or periods during which the hedged forecasted transactions affected earnings and commenced in the third quarter of 2006.
+As of June 30, 2006, there was no gains/losses have been reclassified to earnings.
 Because the losses were funded directly by Navios through centralized treasury arrangements, the amount of the loss funded by Navios on behalf of the Company was treated as a capital contribution in the Predecessor Combined Statements of Owner's Net Investment and Comprehensive Income/(Loss).